Daniel J. Frey

 The virus needs no help to kill.

-But who needs our help are those who live in fear.
+But those who need our help are those who live in fear.

 America is going to live through a time that it has never seen before.
 Simple algebra can demonstrate real fear.